 Selling any amount of marijuana in any form is illegal, and Louisiana is not forgiving for even first-time offenders.
 This means a drug dealer will spend at least five years in jail for selling you anything.

 Please note: ILGM is NOT a legal adviser.
 Information contained in this website is intended as general introductory information only.
 The information contained on this website is not legal advice.
 It should not be construed as legal advice and should not be relied upon as such.

 If you happen to find a dealer that you can trust, you have to worry about them getting caught.
 If they get caught selling to you, you’ll likely get in trouble too.
 All of that stress hardly seems worth it if it can be avoided.
-Save yourself the worry by growing marijuana in Louisiana instead of trying to purchase it.

 The new possession laws are more specific than they once used to be.
-For a first offense with 14g or less of weed, you could get 15 days in jail and a $300 fine.
+For the first offense with 14g or less of weed, you could get 15 days in jail and a $300 fine.
 For more than 14 grams (but less than 2.5 pounds) that is also a first offense, it could end up landing you 6 months in jail and $500 in fines.

 However, New Orleans is another story.
 The city decriminalized marijuana in 2016, reducing the fine to a citation if it is less than 2.5 pounds.
 This does not apply if you are in a drug-free zone when caught, however.

 Louisiana also passed a medical program in 2016 for 14 conditions including autism, epilepsy, MS, and PTSD.
 Patients can purchase from one of nine state-run pharmacies, and they are not permitted to grow at home.
 Don’t expect to find anything that you can smoke though.
 Louisiana’s medical program only permits non-smokeable forms of marijuana or a THC inhaler.